Takuro Kuwata

 Biography

-Takuro Kuwata expands the possibilities and pushes the boundaries of ceramic art by taking on traditional Japanese ceramic techniques such as kairagi and ishihaze.
+Since 2010, Takuro Kuwata (b.
+1981, Hiroshima Prefecture, Japan) has expanded the possibilities and pushes the boundaries of ceramic art.
 Kuwata’s studio is situated at the heart of Japanese ceramic artistry in the Mino region of Gifu Prefecture, which retains techniques dating back to feudal Japan.
-Inheriting the traditional tea-ceremony aesthetic of wabi-sabi, his creations celebrate imperfect beauty and natural forms while being firmly rooted within a contemporary discourse.
-Through dialogue with environment, history, nature, and time, Kuwata fuses together tradition and modernity, bringing into existence provocative works of art.

 Press